raydot/nailing-the-coding-interview/chapters/02-big-o.md

 ## What is Big O Notation?

-Big O (short for "Big omnicron" or the Greek letter O) is a topic that can make developers tremble in their stylish sneakers.
+Big O (from the German word "Ordnung", or "order") is a topic that can make developers tremble in their stylish sneakers.
 While the phrase "Big O" itself means something specific, which we’ll get to in a moment, what I mean by "Big O Notation" as used so far in this chapter is a set of equations that form curves on a graph.
 These curves usually represent time on the horizontal axis and the number of inputs to an operation — or set of operations — on the vertical axis.
 The "shapes" of these curves give developers a way to compare the efficiency of algorithms.
 Generally speaking, the flatter the curve, the more efficient the algorithm.
 What determines the slope of the curve is the number of operations that need to be performed to accomplish a given task.

 For an example, imagine you and three friends go for dinner at a restaurant.
 The waitperson has only one "operation," and that’s telling the kitchen staff what you want for dinner.
 Each of your orders can individually be considered an "input" to this operation.